conjurinc/heroku-buildpack-conjur/README.md

 ### Application/Dyno coordination

-The buildpack will not start NGINX until a file has been written to `/tmp/app-initialized`.
-Since NGINX binds to the dyno's $PORT and since the $PORT determines if the app can receive traffic, you can delay NGINX accepting traffic until your application is ready to handle it.
+The buildpack will not start the gatekeeper until a file has been written to `/tmp/app-initialized`.
+Since the gatekeeper binds to the dyno's $PORT and since the $PORT determines if the app can receive traffic, you can delay the gatekeeper accepting traffic until your application is ready to handle it.
 The examples below show how/when you should write the file when working with Unicorn.

 ## Setup